 Behaviour and CompatibilityTop ↑

-This species makes an ideal addition to a peaceful community of Southeast Asian/Indian fishes which could include similarly-sized, peaceful rasboras, barbs, botiid/cobitid loaches, and gouramis of the genus Trichogaster, but will not compete well with much larger or more boisterous species.
-SF member Steve Grant, one of the few to have maintained and written about (see ‘notes’) it, noted that it acted aggressively towards the similar-looking but smaller R. dorsiocellata whilst leaving other tankmates alone.
+This species makes an ideal addition to a peaceful community set-up which could include similarly-sized rasboras, barbs, loaches, and certain anabantoids, but it does not compete well with much larger or more boisterous species.

-It’s a schooling species by nature and in the unlikely event that a group 8-10 specimens becomes available their purchase will result in a more effective, natural-looking display.
-Males should also exhibit their best colours as they compete with one other for female attention.
+Maintaining decent numbers will not only make the fish less nervous but result in a more effective, natural-looking display, while males will also display their best colours as they compete with one other for female attention.

 Mature females are noticeably rounder-bellied and probably a little larger than males.

-Rainboth’s ‘Fishes of the Cambodian Mekong’ characterised members of Rasbora by possession of an unbranched, non-spiny first dorsal fin ray and seven soft dorsal rays, origin of the dorsal fin in the middle of the body, five branched anal fin rays, a small mouth not extending below the eye and a lack of barbels.
-It’s long been recognised as a polyphyletic lineage and Liao et al. (2010) proposed a number of taxonomical changes based on the results of their phylogenetic analysis.
+Rainboth’s ‘Fishes of the Cambodian Mekong’ characterised members of Rasbora by possession of an unbranched, non-spiny first dorsal-fin ray and seven soft dorsal rays, origin of the dorsal-fin in the middle of the body, five branched anal-fin rays, a small mouth not extending below the eye and a lack of barbels.

 The authors found species of rasborin genera to represent a monophyletic grouping existing in six clades, and erected four new genera (all containing former members of Rasbora) in order to preserve monophyly of the existing groups, i.e., Boraras, Horadandia, Rasbora, Rasboroides and Trigonostigma.